Trusted by 100,000+ organizations globally

 Below is a hospital security assessment template to give a better understanding of the process:

-Common threats faced by healthcare facilities include:
+Common threats to healthcare facilities include:

 At this stage, the hospital security assessment team will review their findings and consider realistic risk mitigation measures.
 This step will require a review of the institution’s available budget to ensure finite resources are allocated as appropriately and effectively as possible.